netham45/screamrouter/Readme/ui.md

 ![Screenshot of ScreamRouter Dashboard](/images/Dashboard%20Full.png)

 The ScreamRouter interface is designed to be user-friendly and intuitive.
-It consists of several main sections:
+As you can see in the dashboard image above, it consists of several main sections:
-- Dashboard: Your central control panel for an overview of your audio setup
-- Sources: Manage your audio inputs
+- Sources (left panel): Manage your audio inputs
-- Sinks: Manage your audio outputs
-- Routes: Control how audio flows from sources to sinks
+- Routes (center panel): Control how audio flows from sources to sinks
+- Sinks (right panel): Manage your audio outputs
-- Active Source: Quick access to the currently selected source
+- Active Source (top): Quick access to the currently selected source
-- Favorites: Your most-used audio components for easy access
+- Visualizer (bottom): Real-time visual representation of your audio
+- Search bar (top): Quickly find sources, sinks, or routes

 ## Dashboard

 The Dashboard is your home screen in ScreamRouter.
 It provides:
-- A quick overview of your active sources, sinks, and routes
+- A comprehensive view of your active sources, sinks, and routes
 - Easy access to your most frequently used controls
 - The audio visualizer for real-time audio representation
+- A search function to quickly find what you need

 ## Managing Audio Components